31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 What if you can grow your own edible garden inside your city apartment?
 It can happen with Lettuce Grow, with your choice of an indoor or outdoor kit (the brand will walk you through what is doable with your available light source).
 Over 670 (leafy) reviewers are eating their own grown good with one green-thumbed customer saying, "This is way easier than the ground garden I grew up with.
 It looks super cool on the back porch.
 No weeding required.
 We will have some of the leafy greens tonight with our dinner.
 It’s fun watching the seedlings mature.
 It’s similar to having a pet."

-The Quickie Facial
+The Robot Facial

 Those who have taken the plunge on this three-minute-a-day LED face mask swear by it.
 Writes one blemish-free customer, "I was surprised to see some major wrinkles and dark spots on my forehead disappear.
 I used to get Botox every 6 months and now I don’t need it.
 Yes, this is expensive but I believe it’s worth it.
 I use it twice a day and then follow with a serum.
 I also saw a YouTube video that Paris Hilton brings this when she travels!"